AutomaticCraftingTable/traefik-environment/project_usage.md

 ### Notes:

-- Traefik, by default, won't redirect HTTP traffic to HTTPS.
-To enable this, uncomment:\
-`- "traefik.http.routers.NAME-http-router.middlewares=https-redirect@file"`

 - If you don't need to use Traefik to redirect traffic to your app, either remove `traefik.enabled` label or set it to false:

 ```yaml